AaronBratcher/ALBNoSQLDB/README.md

 - Include all .swift source files in your project

 ## Getting Started ##
 - The easiest way to use ALBNoSQLDB is to use objects that adhere to the DBObject Protocol.
 This allows you to easily save or instantiate objects to/from the database.
 Objects can have only simple types: Int, Double, String, Date, Bool, [Int], [Double], [String], [Date].
-(These may be optional) Nested objects are not supported.
+(All properties may be optional) Nested objects are not supported.
 - Alternately, you can use low level methods that work from JSON strings.
 Supported types in the JSON are string, int, double, bool and arrays of string, int, or double off the base object.
 If a method returns an optional, that value is nil if an error occured and could not return a proper value.

 ## DBObject Protocol ##